xemu-project/xemu-test/README.md

 ======================

 Performs a suite of tests against a build of xemu, capturing test results and footage of the runs.
-Currently that suite consists of 1 test: boot to a custom executable that writes a file to the disk.
-This is a useful test, but there are many tests left to add, and you can help!
+There are many tests left to add, and you can help!
 Pull requests welcome.

 This is primarily used for automated testing of xemu pull requests.
 The xemu CI system uses this repository for testing.
 The goal is to have a large set of